 Rights Responsibilities Students have the right to be treated with respect and honesty.
 Students have the responsibility to demonstrate the character education traits.
 Students have the right to privacy.
 Students have the responsibility to treat others with respect and honesty.
 Students have the right to a safe and orderly school.
 Students have the responsibility to respect the rights of others.
 Students have the responsibility to treat school property and the property of others with respect and to act in a way that does not interfere with the rights of others and is not harmful to the health and safety of others.
+Students have the responsibility to provide information on any potentially dangerous situations to a staff member or through

 It is important for students to know their rights and responsibilities, which include obeying teachers and all other school employees, obeying each individual rule as defined by the school, and obeying bus drivers.
 Students are expected to honor their responsibilities and behave in ways that respect the rights of all.
-Consequences for unacceptable behaviors are found in the Discipline Matrix on pages 49-57.
+Consequences for unacceptable behaviors are found in the Discipline Matrix located at browardschools.com and at the end of the Code of Student Conduct booklet.